Dean's Profile

 Dean Williams

-Dr. Williams is author and co-author of approximately 25 articles, book reviews, and book chapters that highlight the impact of K-12 macro-educational policies targeted for urban school reform.
+Dr. Williams is author and co-author of approximately 30 articles and book chapters that focus on leadership, governance, and macro-educational policies targeted for urban school reform.
+From her leadership and research record, she has appeared on BET, CNN, and ABC networks.
 Over the past decade, she has been a recipient of several grants totaling approximately $3.3 million funded by the National Science Foundation.
-Her research in the STEM and educational policy arena are focused on issues of access and diversity while promoting a conscious social justice agenda.
+Her research in the STEM and educational policy arena is focused on issues of access and diversity while promoting a conscious social justice agenda.